econometibi/LASSO-NC/README.md

-# LASSO with Noncrossing constraints
+# LASSO with Non-crossing constraints

 Matlab code to replicate the paper "Revisiting vulnerable growth in the Euro Area: Identifying the role of financial conditions in the distribution".
 If you use the code in your work please cite as: